fmerian/awesome-product-hunt/product-hunt-launch-guide.md

 **When done right, a Hunter is a catalyst for your launch.** - [Repost this](https://twitter.com/fmerian/status/1737450339824238977)

 Take n8n, an open-source Zapier alternative.
-When the team launched its 1.0 in July 2023 (ranked #1 Product of the Day and #2 Product of the Week), it partnered with Chris Messina, [^6] and Luis Guzmán, Head of Marketing, puts it very eloquently:
+When the team launched its 1.0 in July 2023 (ranked #1 Product of the Day and #2 Product of the Week), they partnered with Chris Messina, and Luis Guzmán, Head of Marketing, puts it very eloquently:

 > **A recognized Hunter makes a difference.
 We partnered with Chris Messina to be our Hunter, and it helped a lot - even when Product Hunt says it doesn't.**
 >
 > -- Luis Guzmán, Head of Marketing, n8n

 Here's another example.
-When we launched Specify, we collaborated with Hiten Shah. [^7] We chose to partner with Hiten because he has an influence on Product Hunt and beyond.
+When we launched Specify, we collaborated with Hiten Shah.
+We chose to partner with Hiten because he has an influence on Product Hunt and beyond.
 Above all, it was a fantastic feeling for the team, e.g. an extra source of motivation prior to the launch.

-More personally, when I collaborate with teams to help them launch, like Mastra (YC W25) (launched in January 2026, ranked #3 Product of the Day) [^8] or Kilo Code (launched in May 2026, ranked #1 Product of the Month), [^9] I'm committed to challenging every aspect of the launch plan and supporting on launch days by leveraging my network. - [Let's connect](https://cal.link/fmerian)
+More personally, when I collaborate with teams to help them launch, like Mastra (YC W25) (launched in January 2026, ranked #3 Product of the Day) or Kilo Code (launched in May 2026, ranked #1 Product of the Month), I'm committed to challenging every aspect of the launch plan and supporting on launch days by leveraging my network. [^4][^5]

 > **Flo is a Product Hunt expert and made Mastra 1.0 launch a success.
 We really appreciated his expertise and his reach helped give us a significant kick-start.**
 >
 > -- Alex Booker, Head of Developer Education, Mastra (YC W25)

-If anyone can submit a product on Product Hunt anytime, a Hunter certainly helps with the launch.
+If anyone can submit a product on Product Hunt anytime, a Hunter certainly helps with the launch. - [Let's connect](https://cal.link/fmerian)

 ### Warming up

-In this blog post, [^10] Product Hunt's founder, Ryan Hoover, wrote:
+In this blog post, Product Hunt's founder, Ryan Hoover, wrote: [^6]

 > **Building a startup?
 Build an audience, first.**
 >